sokil/php-mongo/README.md

 ```

 You can create your own event class, which extends `\Sokil\Mongo\Event' and pass it to listeners.
-This allows toy tu pass some data to listener:
+This allows you to pass some data to listener:

 ```php
 <?php